danilo-montes-code/Genshin-Data/README.md

 ## User Stories or Use Cases

 1. as a non-registered user, I can register a new account with the site
-2. as a non-registered user, I can view the available talent and weapon level up material for any given day
+2. as a non-registered user, I can view the about tab, which informs me on how the website works
-3. as a non-registered user, I can look up general information about characters, weapons, materials, and domains
+3. as a registered user, I can log in to the site
-4. as a user, I can log in to the site
+4. as a registered user, I can mark characters and weapons to track, so that they show up first on the home page
-5. as a user, I can mark characters and weapons to track, so that they show up first on the home page
+5. as a registered user, I can view all of my tracked characters and weapons
-6. as a user, I can view all of my tracked characters and weapons
+6. as a registered user, I can add and remove weapons and characters to be tracked
-7. as a user, I can add and remove weapons and characters to be tracked
+7. as a registered user, I can submit an answer to the weekly poll

 ## Research Topics

 * (5 points) Integrate user authentication
     * I'm going to be using `passport.js` for user authentication
-    * `passport` seems to be a relatively simple to use library, and should allow me to implement user authentication without too much trouble
+    * It allows me to easily implement user login and logout, which is essential for the site
-* (2 point) Countdown timers
+* (2 points) Countdown timers
     * I will use date-fns to get time values to create the countdown timers shown on the home page
     * It will automatically handle time zone differences
 * (2 points) Flexbox